hmchen47/DataScience/Notes/a12-MLArticles.md

     + data collected at many points of time
     + cross-sectional research for marketing
     + utilizing discriminant analysis, regression and factor analysis commonly
-  + pattern mining: used for rationalize self placement and for recommender system
+  + pattern mining: used for rationalize self placement and for recommend system
   + special methods
     + text analysis
     + social network analysis